 kartSTART Hotline: 647-401-5153

 kartSTART Presented by Toyota travels to 10 stops nationally during the summer months.
-The tour typically starts in British Columbia in late June and ends up in Halifax at the end of August.
+The tour typically starts in British Columbia in late June and ends up in the Maritimes at the end of August.

 “The kartSTART program is very unique in several ways,” says Russ Bond, owner of kartSTART Presented by Toyota.
 “The key is we teach youngsters in vehicles that fit them: our karts.
 What we teach here is how a vehicle works.
 What makes it go, what makes it stop, and what makes it turn.
 We teach our students what is happening to the vehicle as they drive down the road.”

 “The program here at kartSTART is very innovative,” Bond adds.
 “I like to compare it to hockey to make it easier for parents to understand — if you have two 16-year-olds and they want to start playing hockey, but one has been playing since he was 12 years old, and the other one has never been on skates, it’s easy to predict who will be the better hockey player.
 It’s the same thing with driving.
 Here, we help kids prepare for the daunting task of driving on today’s roads with the masses.
 It’s as simple as that.”

 “We put together a great group of personnel to help our families get the most out of the day,” Bond says.
 “Every journey starts with a first step; our job is to make sure that our families’ first step is in the right direction.”

 Bond sums it up perfectly: “Driving is a life skill, and we give our students the first step in that process.”

 Who is kartSTART owner Russ Bond?